 It is possible (and even likely) that I will (sometimes) make mistakes and give incorrect information during the live lectures.
-If you have any doubts, please check the book, the course webpage or ask on Piazza for clarifications.
+If you have any doubts, please check the book, the course webpage or ask on the online forum for clarifications.